 The essence of parent participation is a cheerful giver who shares his/her talents, time, and treasures with the Trinity Catholic School family.
-The requirement for each family is 25 hours for families with students in grades pre-kindergarten through eighth grade and 121⁄2 hours for families with only half-day or part-time students.
+The requirement for each family is 10 hours for families with students in Grades Pre-kindergarten through Eighth Grade.

-Parents of 8th grade students will receive 13 hours of credit toward their 25-hour service requirement upon payment of graduation fees.
+Parents of 8th Grade students will receive 3 hours of credit toward their 10-hour service requirement upon payment of graduation fees.

-Service hours are to be completed by March 1st of each school year.
-Those families who have not met their 25-hour commitment and have not been excused will be billed through FACTS at \$15 per hour not completed.
+Service hours are to be completed by April 15th of each school year.
+Those families who have not met their 10-hour commitment and have not been excused will be billed through FACTS at \$15 per hour not completed.
 Any hours completed after March 1st can be applied to the following school year.
 You must turn in a Service Hours Reporting Form in order to get credit for hours worked.